Abhishek793389/Employee-Attrition-Report/README.md

               ---Monthly Income and Attrition---
 Insight: Analyzing the relationship between monthly income and attrition can reveal if compensation is a significant factor in employee turnover.

-              ---Job Satisfaction and Attrition---
-Insight: Job satisfaction levels are often closely linked to attrition rates.
-Lower job satisfaction can be a strong predictor of employee turnover.

               ---Attrition by Age Group---
 Insight: Different age groups may have varying reasons for staying or leaving, which can inform age-specific retention strategies.